(As of July 2016, this post on how to frame an outdated mirror had been re-pinned on PINTEREST over 3,000 times. SO glad it’s helpful!)

 1. PAINT all of your wood pieces.
 I used a white latex enamel for easy long-term cleaning.
-Be sure to paint the back edges of all your wood pieces, as these will show in the reflection of the mirror.
+In addition, be sure to paint the back edges of all your wood pieces, as these will show in the reflection of the mirror.

 2. DRY-MOUNT.
 Once the pieces are properly cut and painted, dry-mount the frame, meaning hold everything in place to check the fit.
 We put double-sided tape on the back of our corner pieces to temporarily hold them while we placed the side boards.
 You can see the faint outline of the tape here.

 During our fitting, we discovered one piece was a tad too long, so we trimmed it down.
-Once you know the pieces fit well, mark on the back which piece goes where.
-Once they’re off the mirror and you’re applying the adhesive, you might not remember.
+Once you know the pieces fit well, mark on the back which piece goes where, because after they’re off the mirror, you might not remember where they go.
 (We got confused a few times.)